duckaxe/bassin/README.md

 ### Thanks

-❤️ to the [Umbrel](https://umbrel.com/) team for their fantastic support in creating and publishing the app.
+A big shout out to the [Umbrel](https://umbrel.com) team for their fantastic support in creating and publishing the app.

 ### Legal